codebar/android-tutorials/worksheets/espresso-testing/index.md

 testInstrumentationRunner "android.support.test.runner.AndroidJUnitRunner"
 ```

-The complete file should look something like this (don't worry if yours has some extra bits):
+The complete file should look something like this (_Don't copy this as some of your settings will need to be left as they were before.
+Also, don't worry if yours has some extra bits.
+Ask your coach if you aren't sure if you have done it correctly_):

 ```groovy
 apply plugin: 'com.android.application'